|

 perfume) and a light liquid.
 Frequently you can smell the perfume

-several feet away.
-But you must be observant!
-And if you miss
+several feet away but you must be observant!
+If you miss

-If an insect that is appropriate for that species is present, and picks up
+If a beetle that is appropriate for that species is present, and picks up

-pollen from a separate plant, the female flowers may then be pollinated.
+pollen from a separate plant already at male anthesis the female flowers may then be pollinated.

 BUT, the male flowers often do not begin to produce pollen until well after